 Midrange – Chengdu Panda Apartments offer spacious apartments in the heart of Chengdu.
 At just ¥243 a night, this is a great choice for couples.

-Top End – Sun Gold Apartments offer luxury apartments with air-condition, TV, kitchen and hot tub.
+Top End – Sun Gold Apartments offer luxury apartments with air-conditioning, TV, kitchen and hot tub.
 These are spacious rooms with great views of the growing city, apartment prices start at ¥445.
-High end hotel Fraser Suites Chengdu is a perfect choice for those that love the comfort of a hotel, with breakfast included and prices starting at ¥717.
+High-end Hotel Fraser Suites Chengdu is a perfect choice for those that love the comfort of a hotel, with breakfast included and prices starting at ¥717.